mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/evaluation.md

 ## Incremental Evaluation

 When evaluating the predictive performance of an [ensemble method](https://en.wikipedia.org/wiki/Ensemble_learning), i.e., models that consist of several weak predictors, also referred to as *ensemble members*, the command line API supports to evaluate these models incrementally.
 In particular, rule-based machine learning algorithms like the ones implemented by this project are often considered as ensemble methods, where each rule in a model can be viewed as a weak predictor.
 Adding more rules to a model typically results in better predictive performance.
 However, adding too many rules may result in overfitting the training data and therefore achieving subpar performance on the test data.
-For analyzing such behavior, the arugment `--incremental-evaluation true` may be passed to the command line API:
+For analyzing such behavior, the argument `--incremental-evaluation true` may be passed to the command line API:

 ````{tab} BOOMER
    ```text